-Is the Dominican Republic safe for travelers in 2022?
+Is the Dominican Republic safe for travelers?

 If you’re thinking about traveling to the Dominican Republic, you may have encountered some resistance due to the safety of the country.